 The Sun discriminates against nothing and no one, watching over each of us the same.
 Not color, religion, age – or anything – separates us under the Sun’s always-available eye.
 The Sun, setting from its resting place above the clouds of sorrow, hard work, and hardship reminds us a new day is always on its way.

 A lone blimp flies across the sky.
 Car headlights on a highway are sole spirits leading the way; shining as the Sun God shines.
 The Sun reminds us we each have a unique Self, with the strength and will to find the path we must take.
 Yet, we aren’t alone on this journey.
 Perhaps this is why we’ve worshipped the Sun for centuries.

 The Sun and Richard Lippold ends with images of Egyptian figures holding the Sun in reverence.
 We see images: sculptures of the Sun by various artists of diverse nationalities in different eras of time.
 Then, in the center of the screen, in all its controversial magnificence is Richard Lippold’s installation at The MET, glimmering brightest of all.
 Turning, spinning with all its multifaceted pieces.
 The Sun brings together countless bits of experience.

 A Common Sharing

 The Sun is the Self at the center of each person’s individual universe waiting to unify disparate parts – waiting to be born.

-Curiosity and concern – that’s what it takes to build a life that embraces a collective knowing and to pursue the answers to creative questions.
-This was, in Leo’s words, his own personal search:
+In a word: curiosity and concern – that’s what it takes to build a life that embraces a collective knowing.
+And, what it takes to pursue the answers to creative questions.
+This was, in Leo Hurwitz’s words, his own personal search:

-Reflecting on this common sharing, as the Sun reflects its light, we understand each other and ourselves little by little.
-Just as the hand of the artist transforms bits of experience into a given work, we can take inside ourselves the Sun’s transformational powers.
-Doing so, we too can change.
+So, as we reflect on this common sharing, as the Sun reflects its light, we understand each other and ourselves little by little.
+And, just as the hand of the artist transforms bits of experience into a given work, we can take inside ourselves the Sun’s transformational powers.
+By doing so, we too can change.